sophialai123/Web-Development/JavaScript/Modules/README.md

 - The [require()](https://www.freecodecamp.org/news/requiring-modules-in-node-js-everything-you-need-to-know-e7fbd119be8/) function accepts a string as an argument.
 That string provides the file path to the module you would like to import.

 - Using [Object Destructuring](https://www.codecademy.com/courses/learn-intermediate-javascript/articles/implementing-modules-in-node) to be more Selective With require()

+- add a package json file to use module
+  - npm init -y